When blocked drills make sense

 There are two elements to what Nijhoff says there.
 First, as I’ve written before, you never want to be in a position where players brains shut off in a training context.
 Once that happens, learning stops.
 Preparing for competition, however, isn’t about skill development – which is the second element.
 It’s about getting mentally and physically ready to compete.
 Confidence is part of that, and blocked reps can serve well in that role.

 That said, as discussed in this other CYOB episode, confidence doesn’t necessarily correlate to better performance.
 Also, confidence of the sort we really want is contextual.
-That means it’s specific to the situation a player is in – like setting set on match point.
+That means it’s specific to the situation a player is in – like getting set on match point.
 This kind of confidence comes from the player’s perception of their competence, experience in similar situations, etc.

 Final thoughts